obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 a pluggable CPU Management policy running can be found in Section [Throubleshooting].
 In a later phase, we will provide a proper mechanism to handle bootstrapping as well as cases where a driver becomes temporarily unavailable.

-The implication of CCI and the addition of the proposed CCI manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
+The implication of CCI and the addition of the proposed CCI Resource Manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
 This will allow users to augment the current implementation of Kubelet managed resources with support for more complex use-cases without having to modify the Kubelet.
 The CCI extensions can coexist